-Excellent craftsmanship and impressive feature set that includes half-rack cooking for double the cooking space, rust and rain-proof materiel shell, heavy-duty cast iron cart, and easy to use ash removal unit.
+Excellent craftsmanship and impressive feature set that includes half-rack cooking for double the cooking space, rust and rain-proof material shell, heavy-duty cast iron cart, and easy to use ash removal unit.

 Pricey.
-Assembly is somewhat time consuming - some consumers report it taking up to two hours.
+Assembly is somewhat time-consuming—some report it taking up to 2 hours.

-In addition to the cook space that is capable of fitting up to 15 burgers, this affordable, solidly built model features a handy cart with spacious prep space.
-Produces excellent results, thanks to the even cooking temperatures.
+In addition to the cooking space that is capable of fitting up to 15 burgers, this affordable, solidly built model features a handy cart with spacious prep space.
+Produces excellent results thanks to the even cooking temperatures.

 Rare reports of some rust developing, but usually after years of use.

 Offers 2 solid bamboo shelves that easily fold down for maneuvering and storing the grill.
 Has dual-tiered cooking racks with ample space for preparing lots of your favorite foods at once.